...

 Fix 7.
 Update Your Device

 Just like routine maintenance such as tune-ups or oil changes for vehicles, device updates help in maintaining the optimal performance of your Samsung smartphones.
 These updates enhance the user experience and bolster device security by addressing minor issues that might have been previously overlooked.
-If you're wondering why your Samsung phone displays an overheating warning, a potential solution could be a straightforward software upgrade.
+If your Samsung phone displays an overheating warning, a potential solution could be a straightforward software upgrade.

 Follow the steps outlined below to update the device: